hoangduytranuk/blender_manual/blender_docs/manual/animation/armatures/bones/editing/bones.rst

 .. admonition:: Reference
    :class: refbox

-   :Mode:      Edit Mode
+   :Mode:      Edit and Pose Mode
-   :Panel:     :menuselection:`Tool Shelf --> Options --> Armature Options --> X-Axis Mirror`
+   :Panel:     :menuselection:`Sidebar region --> Tool --> Options --> X-Axis Mirror`

 This option enables automatic mirroring of editing actions along the X axis.
-Another very useful tool is the *X-Axis Mirror* editing option by :menuselection:`Tool panel --> Armature Options`, while Armature is selected in *Edit Mode*.
+Another very useful tool is the *X-Axis Mirror* editing option by :menuselection:`Tool tab --> Options panel`, while Armature is selected in *Edit Mode*.
 When you have pairs of bones of the same name with just a different "side suffix" (e.g. ".R"/".L", or "_right"/"_left" ...), once this option is enabled, each time you transform (move/rotate/scale...) a bone, its "other side" counterpart will be transformed accordingly, through a symmetry along the armature local X axis.
 As most rigs have at least one axis of symmetry (animals, humans, ...), it is an easy way to spare you half of the editing work!

+Relative Mirror
+   Accounts for any relative transformations when using *X-Axis Mirror*.

 .. seealso::

-   :ref:`naming bones <armature-editing-naming-bones>`.
+   :ref:`Naming bones <armature-editing-naming-bones>`.

 Separate Bones